ccht-ncsu/FigureGen/CONTAINER-README.md

 ##### Stop and Remove the Container

-Finally, after your plots are satisfactory, and you don't have any more plots to make, you can shut down and remove the Docker container. **A new container must be launched with 'docker run' each time you want to plot in a new "data root" directory**.
+Finally, after your plots are satisfactory, and you don't have any more plots to make, you can shut down and remove the Docker container. **A new container must be launched with 'docker run' each time you want to plot in a new 'data root' directory**.

 ```
 docker stop figuregen